Biogen

 Neurodiem is a neurology news hub offering a rich library of articles and videos to better support neurologists in their daily practice.

-However, this website faced confusion around its complex categorization system (topics, primary and secondary labels) and neurologists were skeptical about Biogen's commercial intentions with the platform.
+Neurologists faced confusion around its complex categorization system and were skeptical about Biogen's commercial intentions with the platform.

 Orientation of the study